intrnl/langit/README.md

 > la‧ngit - **sky**

-Alternative client for Bluesky, designed primarily for mobile.
-Currently work-in-progress.
+Opinionated web client for Bluesky.

 Only latest versions of Chrome and Firefox is supported, Safari is not supported due to lack of Apple hardware.